-Our admissions schemes are for applicants with a Home fee status.
-When Home students apply to Imperial, our admissions system assesses their application against three contextual factors (described below) to identify whether they are eligible for our admissions schemes.
+Our admissions schemes are for UCAS applicants with a Home fee status or an appropriate UCAS residential category.
+When you apply to Imperial, Admissions will assesses your application against the contextual factors described below in order to identify whether you are eligible for our admissions schemes.

-As an applicant, you do not need to do anything extra to be considered; our system will automatically assess your application based on information you provide when you apply via UCAS.
+As an applicant, you do not need to do anything extra to be considered; Admission will automatically assess your application based on the information you provide when you submit your application via UCAS.

-We will consider whether you have spent time in care or a local authority, or had primary carer responsibilities whilst completing your secondary education.
+- Whether you have spent time in care under a local authority or had primary carer responsibilities whilst completing your secondary education.

-- the higher education background of your parents/legal guardians and whether you are the first in your family to go to university.
+- Whether you are the first in your family to attend higher education.

 - Geographical indices of deprivation or low-participation rates in higher education, based on POLAR 4 and indices of multiple deprivation.